Open House Festival

 Additional travel info

-Our website offers directions regarding tube lines linking to the bus routes (the buses stop within 100 metres of the building) and parking information.
-The buses link to Finsbury Park and Highgate tube stations.
+Our website shows tube lines linking to the bus routes (buses stop within 100 metres of the building) and parking information.

 Access